Blog

 Advanced Audience Targeting: Amazon DSP allows you to segment audiences based on behavioral, demographic, and contextual data, giving you a huge edge in reaching the right customers.

 Sequential Messaging: It allows you to serve ads that build on each other based on where a customer is in the purchase funnel.
-For instance, if a user visits your product page for a laptop, the first ad might make them aware of the laptop’s key features.
+For instance, if a user visits your product page for a protein powder, the first ad might make them aware of the protein powder’s key benefits.
 If they don’t buy, a second ad might offer a special discount to push them to purchase.
-Another example would be, say someone has just made a purchase.
-The next ad could promote accessories that complement the product they just bought.
+As another example, say someone has just made a purchase.
+The next ad could promote products that complement the product they just bought.

 Programmatic Ad Buying: It uses Amazon’s first-party data for precise ad targeting.
 The programmatic ad buying process automates everything, bidding for impressions in real time and optimizing delivery.
 You get full control over ad placement, targeting, and bidding through Amazon’s advanced algorithm.